-- (iii) "I am a member of [professional actuarial association] that requires adherence to the same Code of Professional Conduct promulgated by the Academy, requires adherence to the U.S. Qualification Standards, and participates in the Actuarial Board for Counseling and Discipline when its members are practicing in the U.S." - C. CE logging procedure
+(iii) "I am a member of [professional actuarial association] that requires adherence to the same Code of Professional Conduct promulgated by the Academy, requires adherence to the U.S. Qualification Standards, and participates in the Actuarial Board for Counseling and Discipline when its members are practicing in the U.S."

+C. CE logging procedure

-One of the Casualty Actuarial and Statistical (C) Task Force's 2019 charges is to work with the CAS and SOA to identify: 1) whether the P/C Appointed Actuaries' logs of continuing education (CE) should contain any particular categorization to assist regulatory review; 2) what types of learning P/C Appointed Actuaries are using to meet CE requirements for 'Specific Qualification Standards' today; and 3) whether more specificity should be added to the P/C Appointed Actuaries' CE requirements to ensure CE is aligned with the educational needs for a P/C Appointed Actuary.
+The Casualty Actuarial and Statistical (C) Task Force continues to work with the CAS and SOA to identify types of learning that P/C Appointed Actuaries are using to meet continuing education (CE) requirements for 'Specific Qualification Standards' today and whether more specificity should be added to the P/C Appointed Actuaries' CE requirements to ensure CE is aligned with the educational needs for a P/C Appointed Actuary.

-The Task Force has adopted a project plan that includes 2020 requirements for 1) categorization of continuing education (CE) in the Appointed Actuaries' CE log and 2) CE log audits by the CAS/SOA of a percentage of Appointed Actuaries.
-Appointed Actuaries will need to use a specific logging format for their CE logs.
+The Task Force has adopted a project plan that includes requirements for 1) categorization of CE in the Appointed Actuaries' CE log and 2) CE log audits by the CAS/SOA of a percentage of Appointed Actuaries.
+For year-end 2020, Appointed Actuaries selected for review by the CAS or SOA must either use a specific logging format for their CE logs or add a column to one's current log.
+Appointed actuaries are encouraged to categorize their CE throughout the year, since waiting until the audit (if selected) may compromise the accuracy of categorization.
 While audited Appointed Actuaries will submit their individual logs, the CAS and SOA will only share aggregated information with the NAIC.
 The CAS and SOA will distribute information on 2020 CE logging and submission instructions, CE categories, and categorization rules.